sweetzzg/liuzhy.github.io/README.md

 # Welcome to my personal website

-### Here are my work about software development skills
+### Here are my project about software development skills

 This repository gives you the code you'll need to kickstart a personal website that showcases your work as a software developer.
 And when you manage the code in a GitHub repository, it will automatically render a webpage with the owner's profile information, including a photo, bio, and repositories.